Oct 25, 2019

 But not all music licensing companies give out the same kind of licenses.
 For example, some companies restrict which channels you can use a song on (TV vs Youtube for example), and they may also charge more based on the number of views or downloads your work accrues.

-So be sure to read about how the licensing works for each organization.
+Every music licensing company takes a different approach, so be sure to read about how the licensing works for each organization.
 Obviously, simpler is better.

 Oh hey, look who made the list.
 Did you think I would write about music licensing companies and not introduce Soundstripe?

 Like a few others on this list, our model is subscription-based.
 So signing up for a membership gets you unlimited access to all of the songs in our audio library.

 We care about quality, so we hire music professionals in-house to ensure that all of the stuff in our catalog is top notch.

 Our licensing is structured to be straightforward.
 Every time you download a song, you get a single-use license.
 So you can use it on a project for as long as you want — even after you cancel.